RichardObi/medigan/README.md

 [![PyPI version](https://badge.fury.io/py/medigan.svg)](https://badge.fury.io/py/medigan)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6327625.svg)](https://doi.org/10.5281/zenodo.6327625)

-#### MEDIGAN - A Modular Python Library For Automating Synthetic Dataset Generation.

-While being extendable to any modality and generative model, medigan focuses on automating medical image dataset synthesis using GANs for training deep learning models.
+#### A modular package for automated synthetic data generation.

+- :x: **Problem 1:** Data scarcity in medical imaging.

+- :x: **Problem 2:** Scarcity of readily reusable generative models in medical imaging.

+- :white_check_mark: **Solution: medigan** for:
+    1. dataset sharing via generative models :gift:
+    2. data augmentation :gift:
+    3. domain adaptation :gift:
+    4. multi-model datasets for synthetic data evaluation :gift:

+`medigan` provides functions for sharing and re-use of pretrained generative models in medical imaging.

 ## Features:

-- Researchers and ML-practitioners can conveniently use an existing model in `medigan` for synthetic data augmentation instead of having to train their own generative model each time.
+- Instead of training your own, use one a generative models from `medigan` to generate synthetic data.

-- Search and find a model using search terms (e.g. "Mammography, 128x128, DCGAN") or key value pairs (e.g. `key` = "modality", `value` = "Mammography")
+- Search and find a model in `medigan` using search terms (e.g. "Mammography" or "Endoscopy").

-- Explore the config and information (metrics, use-cases, modalities, etc) of each model in `medigan`

-- Generate samples using a model

-- Get the generate_method of a model to use dynamically inside your app
+- Contribute your own generative model to `medigan` to increase its visibility, re-use, and impact.

 ## Available models